Gong Yoo

-Gong Ji-cheol (Korean: 공지철; born July 10, 1979), better known by his stage name Gong Yoo (공유), is a South Korean actor.
-He is best known for his roles in the television dramas Coffee Prince (2007), Guardian: The Lonely and Great God (2016–2017), The Silent Sea (2021), and Squid Game (2021), and the films Silenced (2011), Train to Busan (2016) and The Age of Shadows (2016).
+Gong Ji-cheol (Korean: 공지철; born July 10, 1979), known professionally as Gong Yoo (공유), is a South Korean actor.
+He is best known for his starring roles in the television series Coffee Prince (2007), Guardian: The Lonely and Great God (2016–2017), the Netflix series Squid Game (2021–2025), and the films Silenced (2011), The Suspect (2013), Train to Busan (2016), and The Age of Shadows (2016).

-His stage name is a combination of his father's family name "Gong" and of his mother's family name "Yoo".

 Early life and education

-Gong was born Gong Ji-cheol on July 10, 1979 in Busan, South Korea.
-Gong's father attended Busan Sango, a baseball academy, and was a manager of the Lotte Giants from 1983 to 1985.
+Gong Ji-cheol was born on July 10, 1979, in Busan, South Korea.
+He is the second child and only son of Gong Won and Yoo Myung-joo.
+His father attended Busan Sango, a baseball academy, and was a manager of the Lotte Giants from 1983 to 1985.
 Gong attended Dongin High School, and pursued undergraduate studies at Kyung Hee University's Department of Theater and Film.

-In 2017, it was revealed that Gong Yoo is a descendant of Chinese philosopher Confucius, and is part of the 79th generation among Confucius's descendants originated from the Gokbu Gong clan.
+A 1996 edition of Gokbu Gong clan's genealogy book in Korea recorded the ancestry of Gong Yoo, under the name "Gong Ji-cheol", who was listed as a 79th-generation descendant of ancient Chinese philosopher Confucius; his mother's bongwan is Paechon, from a cadet branch of the Gangneung Yoo clan, who claimed to be Goryeo descendants of Emperor Gaozu of the Han dynasty.
+In 2009, the 5th revision of Confucius' family tree was published in China; however, while thousands of Korean members from the Gokbu Gong clan are included, Gong Yoo and his relatives are not listed in this official genealogy book.

 Career

-2001–2004: beginnings
+2001–2004: Beginnings

 Gong Yoo graduated from Kyung Hee University with a B.A. degree in theater.
 In 2000, he started his show business career as a video jockey on Mnet and debuted as an actor in the TV series School 4 in 2001.
 Thereafter, Gong did a number of supporting roles in dramas and movies and also hosted the music program Music Camp in 2004.